Sleepintheforst/odin-recipes/README.md

 # odin-recipes
-A TOP project to test my HTML knowledge - links & images, elements and tags and lists.
+A TOP project to test my HTML knowledge - links & images, elements & tags, and lists.